-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the District's basic financial statements as a whole.
-The introductory section on pages 1 through 6 and the statistical section on pages 50 through 66 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The introductory and statistical sections have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on them.
+Our audits were conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements as a whole.
+The introductory section on pages 1 through 6 and the statistical section on pages 62 through 78 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The introductory and statistical sections have not been subjected to the auditing procedures applied in the audits of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on them.